Events-iOS/EventsApp/README.md

 An app to view and attend events near you.

 ## User Stories
+- [X] Users will have the ability to sign in and login
 - [ ] User can view events near them
 - [ ] Organizers can "drop a pin" of where an event is taking place
 - [ ] When a user is near that location, the app notifies them of the event